testing-blaze/testingblazeframework/README.md

 #### Interact with selenium, appium abs self healing with single type "ByUsing":
 This type gives access to all locator types including selenium , android , ios and self healing.
 Example: ByUsing.xpath("//"")

+## Using Self healing feature:
+•	Get the credentials after authorization.<br>
+•	Login to the provided portal for locator management.<br>
+•	Use is in your code with ByUsing.healingXpathName(LocatorName).<br>
+•	If Dom will change, test will auto heal.<br>
+•	Example can be seen on this link.<br>

 ## Run Your Test:
 Open command line/Terminal/IDE.
 Reach to Project root and execute below as required